gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 - And if we get references to the right objects, call its internal API from the console!

-That internal API contains all the information about the *end-page* – the webpage we actually want to debug – and it’s all in the form of juicy JavaScript objects.
+That internal API has all the information about the *end-page* – the webpage we actually want to debug – and it’s all in the form of juicy JavaScript objects.